logzio/logz-docs/_source/user-guide/accounts/unified_filters.md

 **Unified filters** allow you to narrow down logs, metrics, and traces data across your Metrics dashboards by creating a functional overview of your data.

-Filters apply to all dashboards, and are saved per user, per account, which means that changing views or logging out will not affect your filters, and their current state will be saved.
+Filters apply to all dashboards and are saved per user, per account, which means that changing views or logging out will not affect your filters, and their current state will be saved.

 <p class="info-box note">To use Unified filters, you’ll first need to configure <a href="https://docs.logz.io/user-guide/accounts/unified_variables.html" target="_blank">Unified variables</a>.</p>